sympower/dt-data-load-tool/docs/website/docs/tutorial/rest-api.md

 :::note
 ### Pagination
 You may have noticed that we didn't specify any pagination configuration in the `rest_api_source()` function.
-That's because for REST APIs that follow best practices, dlt can automatically detect and handle pagination.
+That's because for REST APIs that follow best practices, data_load_tool can automatically detect and handle pagination.
 Read more about [configuring pagination](../dlt-ecosystem/verified-sources/rest_api/basic#pagination) in the REST API source documentation.
 :::

 ## Appending, replacing, and merging loaded data

 Try running the pipeline again with `python rest_api_pipeline.py`.
 You will notice that all the tables have duplicated data.
-This happens because, by default, dlt appends the data to the destination table.
-In dlt, you can control how the data is loaded into the destination table by setting the `write_disposition` parameter in the resource configuration.
+This happens because, by default, data_load_tool appends the data to the destination table.
+In data_load_tool, you can control how the data is loaded into the destination table by setting the `write_disposition` parameter in the resource configuration.
 The possible values are:
 - `append`: Appends the data to the destination table.
 This is the default.
 - `replace`: Replaces the data in the destination table with the new data.
 - `merge`: Merges the new data with the existing data in the destination table based on the primary key.